Benvenuti e bentornati alla Scuola Italiana!

 What makes the Middlebury experience so unique is its long-standing observance of the Language Pledge, a written commitment made by each student to exclusively use the Italian language for the duration of the summer session.
 In spite of the considerable demand this formal pledge places on all, generations of students consider it a most valid and effective learning tool.
 Adherence to this rule is, therefore, strictly enforced at all times.

-To be sure, the success of the summer session is largely due to the fact that students and faculty live under the same roof and take part in all the cultural and social activities sponsored by the School: film screenings, lectures, concerts, plays, dinners, parties, club meetings and workshops.
-All of this contributes to creating a cordial and collegial atmosphere that is very conducive to learning and is unlikely to be duplicated elsewhere.
+To conclude I would like to emphasize that the success of the summer session is largely due to the fact that students and faculty live under the same roof and take part in all of the cultural and social activities sponsored by the School: film screenings, lectures, concerts, plays, dinners, parties, club meetings and workshops.
+All of this contributes to creating a cordial and collegial atmosphere that promotes language acquisition and academic success and is unlikely to be duplicated elsewhere.

 Over the course of the summer we will take advantage of Italian-American cultural sites, stores and museums located in nearby San Francisco.
 Visits to the following sites will be organized:

-With such an ample variety of academic offerings and the numerous cultural and social activities planned, I am confident that the 2016 summer school will be a memorable learning experience for all students and professors.
+With such an ample variety of academic offerings and cultural and social activities planned, I am confident that the 2017 summer school will be a memorable learning experience for all students and professors.
 I count on all of us to do our best to make this a most successful and fruitful period of study at Mills.

 Spero di avere il piacere di avervi con noi.